 Students who are exploring a career interest or looking to gain work experience can apply for an internship at companies or organizations that fit the category they want to learn about.

 Churches often offer opportunities for members to team up and evangelize inside or outside of the country.
-Participating in a summer program like this allows students to increase their knowledge of other’s beliefs and world views while also doing some good!
+Participating in a summer program like this allows students to make summer count while increasing their knowledge of other’s beliefs and world views and also doing some good!